Culture of Solidarity Fund

 Cultural & arts initiatives.
 Examples of past grantees: refugee theatre company in the UK, new literary magazine from the Netherlands, young orchestral musicians from Ukraine, LGBTQ+ organisation in Slovenia, filmmaking residency in Italy, museum of modern art in Poland.

-In these seven rounds, we have supported more than 200 projects with 4.7 million euros with 19 co-funding partners on board.
+In these nine rounds, we have supported more than 200 projects with more than 5 million euros with more than 20 co-funding partners on board.

 Culture of Solidarity Fund rounds